Fender Twin Reverb vs Deluxe Reverb – My Experience

 The long answer is it depends.
 The Twin Reverb is slightly more versatile than the Deluxe and its sound is a bit more rounded.

 But because of its size and weight, it might be too much of a hassle to carry around to gigs and practice.
-And unless you play huge venues, it will probably be too loud for most.
+And unless you play at huge venues, it will probably be too loud for most.

 I would say that the Twin Reverb is the perfect studio amp, and the Deluxe Reverb is the perfect live amp.
 The Twin can be kept in a studio where it doesn’t need to be moved too often, while the Deluxe can easily be carried around.